Randhir-Kumar-12/Python-Loop/README.md

 # Python-Loop
-we can how to use loo in python
+we can how to use loop in python